Return to White Hound fan-fiction

 It's perfectly permissible to have a character who is talented and able, but they shouldn't be good at absolutely everything unless there is a very good, plot-central reason for it.
 [I'm thinking here of the multi-talented, athletic and handsome Dr Bashir in Deep Space Nine, who turned out to have been genetically modified to make him that way, and who had a nasty feeling that his parents had thereby murdered the learning-impaired child he was born to be.]

 If the character is going to turn out to be especially good at some skill which will save the day, there should be some established reason why they are likely to have that skill.
 If the character is introduced as a martial arts teacher from Day One, for example, it's reasonable for them to turn out to be an aikido expert; if they're a waitress and they suddenly produce this amazing skill without it having been mentioned before, that's Suey.
-JK Rowling herself committed a flagrant Marty Stuism in Deathly Hallows by having Ron Weasley suddenly able to reproduce Harry's use of Parselmouth from memory, without any prior indiction that he's a good mimic.
+JK Rowling herself committed a flagrant Gary Stuism in Deathly Hallows by having Ron Weasley suddenly able to reproduce Harry's use of Parselmouth from memory, with very little prior indiction that he's a good mimic.

 The canon characters should be as competent and pro-active as they are in canon.
 Even if the OC makes a significant contribution, the canon characters should not just sit around going "Gosh, we don't know how we would have managed without you," unless they are lazy and feckless in canon too.